nirvair09/ChatApp/README.md

 ## Contact

-If you have any questions, feedback, or would like to collaborate, you can reach out to me at [Your Email Address].
+If you have any questions, feedback, or would like to collaborate, you can reach out to me at chandradeep262003@gmail.com .

 ## Acknowledgments